 Enter Bird's Name in Search Box:

 Distinctions: This large woodpecker, 16 to 17 inches in size, both sexes have large red crests, mostly black and white bodies, white stripes down their necks.
-The male can be distinguish from the female by its red malar (mustache) and full red crest, as to where the female has a black malar and a partial red crest.
-Both sexes have large white areas in the regions of their underwing coverts and axillaries made visible, when seen flying.
+The male can be distinguished from the female by its red malar (mustache) and full red crest.
+The female has a black malar and a partial red crest.
+Both sexes have large white areas in the regions of their underwing coverts and axillaries, which are visible when they are seen flying.

 Voice: Loud rapid cries, something you would expect to hear in the tropics.
-Loud rapid tapping on a tree trunk or limb, for which the male does to attract a mate.
+Loud rapid tapping on a tree trunk or limb which the male does to attract a mate.

 Nesting: Four white eggs per clutch.
 The Pileated Woodpecker nest in tree cavities.
-The holes made in tree trunks, are made by both sexes.
+Both sexes make the holes in tree trunks.